Business Consultation | WTCS Skip to content

 of employers surveyed said a technical college was important to the overall success of their business

-businesses consulted with a technical college in 2019
+businesses consult with a technical college annually

 Graduates